SQAHamster/mpw-modeling-framework/README.md

 Note: wrapping the JVM and provide a C-API works for many projects, but for teaching it brings complexity for setup and understanding the internals of the simulators.

+## Wiki

+Please visit the wiki (https://github.com/Fumapps/mpw-modeling-framework/wiki) for further information regarding design, architecture or other topics.

 ## Java Version

 The project is developed with JDK 15.
 Ensure that Eclipse has mapped a JavaSE-15.